Db2-DTE-POC/wxddemo/docs/wxd-techzone.md

 sudo su -
 ```

-Now issue the following command to turn off the VNC service in the machine.
+Now issue the following commandsto turn off the VNC service in the machine.
 ```
 systemctl stop vncserver@:1
+systemctl disable vncserver@:1
 ```

 Close the terminal window by first exiting from root.